 A student who fails the first semester, passes the second semester, and has a passing average for the year, will pass for the year.
-A student who fails a subject the second semester may fail the subject for the entire year, regardless of the first semester grades.

 Policy on Passing Semester Courses

 A student will pass a one semester course if he or she has earned a minimum of 60% passing average for the semester.